tabers77/carlos-cv/README.md

 ## Senior Data Scientist | Stora Enso (_June 2022 - Present_)
 **AI Acceleration with Generative AI Project (January 2024 - Present):**

+1. Question and Answering Bots

 - Democratized generative AI capabilities company-wide.
-- Orchestrated chatbots using a mix of closed and open-source tools.
+- Orchestrated chatbots using a mix of closed and open-source tools such as Langchain & Hugging Face.
+- Implemented RAG (Retrieval-Augmented Generation) models to enhance chatbot performance and accuracy.
-- Integrated chatbots seamlessly into Azure cloud for scalability and optimal performance.
+- Seamlessly integrated chatbot solutions into the Azure cloud infrastructure, utilizing Azure Open AI for scalability and optimal performance.
+- Designed, developed, and deployed chatbots end-to-end, employing technologies including Flask, Langchain, Docker containers, Azure Open AI, PostgreSQL for vector storage, and the MSAL library for authentication.

+2. Reasoning in Large Language Models (LLMs) Research

+- Conducted experimental research to investigate reasoning capabilities within Large Language Models (LLMs), employing techniques such as reinforcement learning.
+- Stayed abreast of the latest advancements in generative AI by analyzing and synthesizing research papers for practical implementation.
+- Explored multi-agent solutions utilizing Langgraph and other innovative methodologies to advance research in the field.

+**Topic Modelling for Safety notifications(January 2024 - Present):**
+- Managed extensive volumes of safety notifications in textual format, utilizing topic modelling techniques to identify themes and generate clusters.
+- Employed models such as LDA, BERT, K-means, and hybrid variations to extract insights from the data efficiently.

 **Precision Forestry Project (August 2023 - December 2023):**

 - Optimized code structure using design patterns.